viveknaskar/viveknaskar/README.md

 ### Hey Guys! 👋

-This is Vivek, a Software developer with a strong interest in Cloud-Native technologies. 🎯
+This is Vivek, a Senior Software developer with a strong interest in Cloud-Native technologies. 🎯

 I mostly work with Java and my favourite framework, Spring-boot.
 I have also worked in the front-end technologies (and libraries) like jQuery, Angular along with HTML, CSS and JS.
-But I love learning about Cloud-Native technologies. ☁️🚀
+But I love learning about Cloud-Native technologies and I am also a Google cerified Associate Cloud Engineer. ☁️🚀

 <p float="left">